I'm a big fan of saving time and money. These apps will do both. Here is a list of the best apps for real estate investors for both Android and iOS.

 |$500||No||1%/year||Sign Up||Read Full Review|

-- The minimum investment amount of only $500 in total
+- The minimum investment amount is only $500 in total

 - Free to sign up and scan potential investment opportunities